George RR Martin clears up confusing character absence in House of the Dragon

 This confirms that Daeron, a character who many of martin’s fans felt had been cut from the series, will very much be a part of future episodes.

+The latest episode of the House of the Dragon has left confused viewers questioning its “bizarre” ending.

+Meanwhile, fans have been left in disbelief over a scene involving Larys (Matthew Needham) and Alicent’s feet.

-‘House of the Dragon’ continues in the UK on Sky Atlantic on Monday 29 August at 2am, before repeating at 9pm later that day.
+‘House of the Dragon’ continues in the UK on Sky Atlantic on Mondays at 2am, before repeating at 9pm later that day.
 It is also available to watch on NOW.

 Register for free to continue reading